 Conform to the purity of Christ –

-We can’t point at someone and say with any certainty whether someone is a
+We cannot point at someone and say with

-Christian, but we know God knows, and this is
+Christian, but we know that God knows, and this is

 cannot furnish proof of our faith

-by abstaining from wickedness, we have no one to blame but ourselves.
-Are we
+by abstaining from wickedness, we have no other way of proving it.
+If we go

 (71k) Authority